aallgeier/ideal-polyhedra/README.md

-# Senior Individualized Project (SIP)
+# Senior Project

 ## Abstract
-The purpose of this project is to provide a method to construct a convex ideal polyhedron in hyperbolic 3-space given a set of internal dihedral an- gles that belong to a unique convex ideal polyhedron up to isometry.
+The purpose of this project is to provide a method to construct a convex ideal polyhedron in hyperbolic 3-space given a set of internal dihedral angles that belong to a unique convex ideal polyhedron up to isometry.
 Thorough constructions are done for hyperbolic polyhedra that have the same combinatorial structure as a cube or an octahedron.

 ## Generated ideal octahedron
 <p float="left">